 About/Best Of

-Mathletix is a blog about statistics, sports, machine learning, AI and behavioral economics, written by me, Casey Durfee.
+Mathletix is a website about statistics, sports, machine learning, AI and behavioral economics, written by me, Casey Durfee.
 You can contact me at csdurfee@gmail.com.
-Unless explicitly mentioned, all content is the product of natural stupidity, not AI.

 All code is available at https://github.com/csdurfee or https://www.kaggle.com/code/caseydurfee